Genez-io/genezio-landing-page/deployment-platform/content/posts/framework_agnostic_what_does_it_mean.md

 While there might be a slight learning curve and some initial complexity, the benefits of framework agnosticism far outweigh the challenges, and it's well worth considering for your current and future projects.

-What's more, when you take the time to work with the right tools, like Genezio, you'll be well-equipped to navigate the ever-changing tech landscape and build remarkable applications that stand the test of time.
+What's more, when you take the time to work with the right tools, like DeployApps, you'll be well-equipped to navigate the ever-changing tech landscape and build remarkable applications that stand the test of time.

 {{< external-link link="https://genezio.com/" >}}Get started today!{{< /external-link >}}